ABOUT THIS EVENT

 In February 2019, Diversity Circles was thrilled to host Cicely Blain with an Anti-Oppression 101 “lunch & learn”.
 We see our relationship with Cicely Blain Consulting and their team to be an ongoing one and are thrilled that they are back with another workshop for the BCIT community.

-The workshop will take place online and will include ASL interpretation.
+ASL interpretation will be provided.
+Please let us know if you have any additional needs to participate.
 This session is open to all members of the BCIT student, staff, faculty, and internal partner (e.g. student association, alumni association) community.